birdneststream/asciibird/README.md

   * Clicking updates block
   * Right clicking removes block
   * Hovering outside brush area will save brush to history

-# Fixes

-* Cannot manually input brush sizes because keyboard shortcuts is stealing focus
-* If you open a modal and refresh the page it's stuck as opened inside the state, and you cannot open it again

 ## Noted Bugs to Fix

 ASCIIBIRD is mostly usable.
 There are some bugs however to note at the moment.
 Refreshing the page seems to fix most strange things.